-Cyclists training for racing events should be doing their high intensity training during the week, and the WCC’s weekend road rides should be LSD (‘Long Slow Distance.’) and not at race pace.
+Cyclists training for racing events be doing their high intensity training during the week.
+The WCC’s weekend road rides are LSD rides (‘Long Slow Distance.’).

 Our support/Sweep vehicle drivers have been instructed to assist us by giving one press on their vehicle’s hooter, to advise the cyclists that there are vehicles approaching from behind.

 All visitors all welcome to join us on a road rides.

 Please join us for a cup of coffee ☕ after the ride, we’d love to hear what you have to say, all suggestions on how the club can improve are welcomed, the committee are fully committed to making your riding experience 🚴 with the club a more enjoyable one.